Canon 1D Mark II vs M100

 Studio photographers will appreciate that the Canon 1D Mark II (unlike the M100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the 1D Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1D Mark II was succeeded by the Canon 1D Mark II N. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Both the 1D Mark II and the M100 have been discontinued, but can regularly be found used on eBay.
+The 1D Mark II was replaced by the Canon 1D Mark II N, while the M100 was followed by the Canon M200.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 1D Mark II and the Canon M100?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.